tokkonopapa/WordPress-IP-Geo-Block/README.md

 on their browser.
 In this case, the attackers doesn't need to know the username and the password.

-The protection based on IP addresses is not a perfect solution for security, but for some cases and site owners it still can reduce the risk of infection.
+The protection based on the IP address is not a perfect solution for security, but for some cases and site owners it still can reduce the risk of infection.

 This is the reason why this plugin is here.